Accretion of perfect fluids onto a class of regular black holes: Introduction

 A Regular black hole (RBH) is a solution of the gravitational field equations without a singularity inside the event horizon.
 The first RBH ever created is due to Bardeen \cite{Bardeen}.
 It possesses spherical symmetry and a mass function that depends on the radial coordinate.
 Inside the event horizon, the Bardeen RBH hides a de Sitter core which precludes either the point singularity of spherical RBHs \cite{Ansoldi,Lemos_Zanchin,Dymnikova,Dymnikova2,Dymnikova3,Bronnikov,Hayward,Neves,Neves2} or the ring singularity in RBHs with axial symmetry \cite{Various_axial,Various_axial2,Various_axial3,Various_axial4,Various_axial5,Neves_Saa}.
 As it is well known, the de Sitter core promotes energy conditions violations in order to avoid the conclusions of the singularities theorems (see \cite{Wald} for a detailed study on the theorems).
 For example, the Bardeen RBH violates the strong energy condition, and RBHs with rotation ignores the weak energy condition \cite{Neves_Saa}.

 The class of RBHs studied in this work adopts a generalized mass function that includes the Bardeen \cite{Bardeen} and Hayward \cite{Hayward} mass functions.
 The mass function is

 and it provides RBHs solutions for any positive integer $q$, by assuming geometries with either spherical or axial symmetry.
-For $q=2$, one has the Bardeen solution, and, on the other hand, when $q=3$, the Hayward RBH is obtained.
+For example, considering spherical symmetry, for $q=2$ one has the so-called Bardeen RBH, and when $q=3$ the interesting Hayward RBH is obtained.
+However, other RBHs are possible for different values of $q$ or different integers (for example, $q=1$ produces a RBH and will be also studied here), they are new geometries and are asymptotically Schwarzschild for large values of the radial coordinate, outside the event horizon.
 Notice that, as discussed in \cite{Neves_Saa}, it is possible to interpret the interior region of these RBHs, for any value of $q$, as a de Sitter solution with high matter-energy densities, in the same spirit of the pioneering works of Sakharov \cite{Sakharov} and Gliner \cite{Gliner}.
 The parameter $M_0$ is the Arnowitt-Deser-Misner (ADM) mass for the spherical and asymptotically flat case.
 The length parameter $r_{0}$ has been recently investigated \cite{Maluf_Neves2} and, by using a generalized uncertainty principle (GUP), a new interpretation of the Bardeen metric was proposed: the Bardeen RBH can be conceived of as a quantum-corrected Schwarzschild black hole instead of a BH that comes from a nonlinear electrodynamics as is well-known in Ayón-Beato and Garcia's work \cite{Beato}.
 This new interpretation led to an upper bound on the length parameter, namely $r_0<10^{-25}$m, which is compatible with a microscopical origin.
 As we will see, by using this upper bound, we will calculate important quantities in the accretion process like the radial velocity and the critical point where the fluid's velocity equals the critical speed.